molpopgen/fwdpp/doc/md/policies.md

 ## Short version for the impatient

 In this section, I define the _minimal_ requirements that a policy must conform to.
 I also provide pseudocode in the form of lambda expressions in order to illustrate these requirements.
-By ``requirements'', I mean ``things that must be true, otherwise a program using __fwdpp__ will fail to compile.''
+By "requirements'', I mean "things that must be true, otherwise a program using __fwdpp__ will fail to compile.''
 Because __fwdpp__ is a template library, policy errors are caught at compile-time.
 (Biological errors in your policies, however, will result in run-time issues.
-For example, doing your fitness calculations incorrectly, etc.)  When policies require more than the minimal requirements described here, the programmer sends them along via either the usual ``bind'' mechanisms or via capature in lambda expressions.
+For example, doing your fitness calculations incorrectly, etc.)  When policies require more than the minimal requirements described here, the programmer sends them along via either the usual "bind'' mechanisms or via capature in lambda expressions.

 The example program __diploid\_fixed\_sh\_lambda__ is an example of writing all policies using lambda expressions--take a look there for a concrete example of these concepts.
 The lambda expressions are very nice in that they document the policy requirements completely, as one is required to write them in the lambda arguments.

-For the sake of this example, let's assume that we are using the following types in an individual-based simulation (in C++11, ``using'' statements replace typedefs.):
+For the sake of this example, let's assume that we are using the following types in an individual-based simulation (in C++11, "using'' statements replace typedefs.):

 ~~~{.cpp}
 using mtype = KTfwd::mutation;